GEOLYTIX/xyz/eleventy/workspace/locations/geometry.md

 For TomTom parameters see API Documentation.
 Default request parameters used here are:
 - timeBudgetInSec, defaults to 10\*60 seconds,
-- routeType, defaults to 'fastest'
+- routeType, defaults to 'fastest',
+- travelMode, defaults to 'car'.

 Geometry can also support "query" parameter which is independent from selected location.
 It is useful for more complex geometries which may only be requested when needed.